Cycling Norway – All you need to know to plan a bike trip to North Cape

 The South Coast is more temperate and less wet, with a higher average of sunshine, while the Oslo region has a Baltic climate, with hotter summers and colder winters.

-The inner regions, along the Swedish border, have a continental climate, with cold and snowy winters, and mild summers.
-Typically the interior is covered with hills and mountains, the temperature decreases with altitude turning into mountain climate even at not so high elevation.
+The inner regions, along the Swedish border,ย have a continental climate, with cold and snowy winters, and mild summers.
+Typically the interior is covered with hills and mountains, the temperature decreases with altitude turning into a mountain climate even at not-so-high elevations.
 The snowline in Norway is quite low, about 1,500msl.

 Best time to cycle in Norway